 Don’t Feed Meat Alone

-I see cats that manage to get by on mainly raw chicken necks but it’s not safe enough for me.
-Plus cats usually will only eat chicken so you have to accept the whole Salmonella thing (as I do).
+What about cats?
+I see many that manage to get by on mainly raw chicken necks but it’s not safe enough for me.
+Plus you have to accept the whole Salmonella thing (as I do).

 A good compromise is to give cats at least 50% commercial food just as a safety net for all their odd requirements.
 And grass too!